OPEN SOURCE DESIGN SYSTEM

 After several rounds of options, working sessions, and review it became clear that we had 2 concerns.
 These were open layouts such as landing pages etc. and tightly packed information pages that require information density.
 I added weight and size to the display classes, and distilled the complexity in the middle and small sizes.
 I shifted to color from neutral to cool grey and created a template system to assist in achieving hierarchy.
 The increased dynamic quality of the resulting screens was well received, more usable, and more attractive.

 The initial designs for Clarity were lacking in chroma and contrast.
 We needed blacker blacks and whiter whites, more saturated color.
 Before going down this path I interviewed designers across product teams to validate my observations.
-The feeling that increased chroma and contrast was what we needed was validated.
+They validated the notion that increased chroma and contrast were needed.

 I changed our color model to HSL and created a UI palette using the brand palette as a foundation.
 By finding all the complimentary hues then using the saturation and lightness channels to calculate tints, tones, and shades, I was able to achieve a harmonious collection that both reflects the brand and is suitable for UI.
-This includes a set of utility colors for vision impaired users.
+This includes a set of utility colors users with vision impairment.

-Accessibility aka A11y is an key aspect of everything we build.
+Accessibility is a key aspect of everything we build.
 This became increasingly important with the upcoming EU requirements relative to WCAG 2.1 - we needed to make substantial changes to Clarity, and to all the products using Clarity.
-There are multiple versions of Clarity in the wild, and many products use their own (non-Clarity) components and overrides.
-The task was to make Clarity compliant, as well as all VMware products dependent on Clarity.
+There are multiple versions of Clarity in use, and many products use their own (non-Clarity) components and overrides.
+The task was to make Clarity as compliant as possible, consequently assisting all VMware products dependent on Clarity.

 We hired an accessibility team and soon had many a11y bugs to address.
 This is a fulfilling place to devote ones energy.
 Everyone should be able to avail themselves of the power of computing regardless of special needs.
 A11y goes far beyond simply checking and ensuring compliance for contrast ratios, but also covers ensuring screen reader, keyboard, and other interface paradigms work correctly.
 Accessibility is such an important aspect of UI design and development.

-Many initial components were built hastily and may adhere to arbitrary inconsistent and margins.
+Many initial components were built hastily and may demonstrate inconsistent padding and margins.
 This is exacerbated by the previously mentioned line-height conventions.
 These made layout a consequence rather than a result of intent, and designers were often upset with how their work was implemented by development.
 Without some utilities to address this the only (unrealistic) alternative was to edit the properties of components piecemeal in order to finesse layout.
-I introduced a design token based layout component as a way for designers to better embrace gestalt principles to control hierarchy.
+I introduced a design token based layout utility as a way for designers to better embrace gestalt principles to control hierarchy.
 This system makes it easy for developers to follow the layout specified in the designs.

 At first my suggestion for inclusion of theming met with resistance.
 The thinking was that we didn’t want designers or engineers customizing our UI components that are designed to create unity.
 In principle I agree and have experienced the liability a lack of restraint can be.
 In a perfect world, themes are owned by people with the skills, experience, and time required to make solid ones.
-Eventually the concept of theming gained traction and became a system of custom properties that allows us to leverage ideas such as the design tokens I mention above.
+Over time the concept gained traction and became a system of custom properties that allows us to leverage ideas such as the design tokens I mention above.
 Much of this was due to the benefits theming provides in the realm of white-labeling / customer branding, and a11y.

 Below is a before and after of 3 components with unnecessary container attributes removed.